AppScriptIO/handleFilesystemOperation/README.md

 # listDirectoryContent
-"listDirectoryContent" - returns array of files that exist in a directory.
+returns array of files that exist in a directory.